 Healthy-Eating Tips for Runners

-Eat well consistently and you're going to feel good.
+Eat well consistently, and you’re going to feel good.
 Anecdotally, we know this holds true.
-It's also backed with evidence: Good nutrition can spark positive changes in our bodies at a microscopic level.
+It’s also evidence-backed: Good nutrition can spark positive changes in our bodies at a microscopic level.

 The Simple Change